hmallen/lorenzbot/README.md

 NEEDS TESTING:
 - Determine what is causing mismatch between calculated and executed order size
+- Handling of exception from Telegram send message timeout

 DONE:
 - Add argument for trade amount